HEXMAN-12/ISA-Simulator/README.md

 ---

 **Note:** This simulator is designed for educational purposes and may not cover all aspects of a real-world instruction set architecture.
-Use it at your own discretion.